317 Vance Hall

 Philadelphia, PA 19104

 Ben Lockwood is an assistant professor of Business Economics and Public Policy at the University of Pennsylvania’s Wharton School.
-His research specializes in public economics, with a focus on issues of optimal taxation and inequality.
+His research specializes in public economics, with a focus on issues of optimal taxation, inequality, and behavioral economics.
 He has studied the use of taxes both for redistribution and as an instrument to change behavior.
 Recent work explores the use of taxes to discourage harmful or unhealthy behavior, to encourage talented workers to choose socially beneficial professions, and to encourage and support work while counteracting behavioral biases.

 Professor Lockwood did his graduate work at Harvard University.
 His research has been published in leading journals including the Quarterly Journal of Economics, the Journal of Political Economy, the Journal of Public Economics, and the Journal of Economic Perspectives.

 Hunt Allcott, Benjamin B. Lockwood, Dmitry Taubinsky (2019), Regressive Sin Taxes, with an Application to the Optimal Soda Tax, Quarterly Journal of Economics.

 Hunt Allcott, Benjamin B. Lockwood, Dmitry Taubinsky (2018), Ramsey Strikes Back: Optimal Commodity Taxes and Redistribution in the Presence of Salience Effects, American Economic Association Papers and Proceedings, 108, pp. 88-92.
 10.1257/pandp.20181040